inabahare/lewd2/readme.md

 First pull the repository

 ### Database
-First open SQL/templates.sql and find this on line just search for it
+First copy SQL/templates.sql.dist to SQL/templates.sql and find this on line just search for it
 ```sql
 COPY public."Users" (username, password, token, roleid) FROM stdin;
 UserNameHere	PasswordHere	TokenHere	3